VoronDesign/VoronUsers/printer_mods/scanlory/clip_on_door_frame/README.md

 ### Important Notice ###

-These are currently sized for the 300x300x300mm V2.4 build.
-If anyone is interested, I can make them for the 250 and 300mm sizes as well.
+These are currently sized for the 300x300x300mm and 350x350x350mm V2.4 builds.
+If anyone is interested, I can make them for the 250mm size as well.

 ### Kind-Of Important Notice ###